How can I help you?

 import 'zone.js';

-If your application doesn’t require screen reader support and includes multiple template columns, Aria labels may impact performance.
-To improve rendering, you can disable them for all template columns by setting the enableAriaLabel property to false in the templateOptions of those columns.
-If accessibility is needed, set it to true to retain Aria labels.
+However, in applications with many template columns, these labels can slightly impact rendering performance.
+To improve performance, disable aria labels for non-critical template columns by setting the enableAriaLabel property to false in the templateOptions of those columns.
+If accessibility support is required, set it to true to retain aria labels.

 import { Component, OnInit } from '@angular/core';